harrisonzhu508/citadelchallenge/docs/source/gp.rst

 - Influenza outbreaks seems to appear in clusters of regions.
 Especially for Europe and Central + South America.
 One of our goals could be to identity how the spread occurs over space and time.
 - There are more outbreak reports in Europe and fewer in South America.
-This may be due to better surveying and medical infrustructure in Europe.
+This may be due to better surveying and medical infrastructure in Europe.
 Another subject of study for us would be to use the existing data for South America to interpolate what could happen in countries where there is little or no observation, using a spatiotemporal model.